Papua New Guinea: Official and widely spoken languages

 English – The Language of Governance and Business

 English was introduced during Australian colonial rule and remains vital for governance and commerce.
-It is spoken by about 1-2% of the population, primarily in formal settings9.
+It is spoken by about 1-2% of the population, primarily in formal settings.
 This language is essential in education, legal systems, and international business.

 Tok Pisin – The Nation’s Lingua Franca

 Tok Pisin, a creole language, has evolved as a lingua franca.
 It blends English with local dialects, making it accessible to millions.
-Over five million people can use Tok Pisin to some extent, with one million speaking it as their first language9.
+Over five million people can use Tok Pisin to some extent, with one million speaking it as their first language.

 Both English and Tok Pisin highlight the country’s ability to adapt and thrive.
 They reflect the resilience and creativity of its people, ensuring effective communication across all levels of society.